 Article 78 – Violation of the principle on non-discrimination

-1. Violation by employers at the workplace the prohibition of employment discrimination, including direct and indirect discrimination, harassment, sexual harassment, failure to pay equal remuneration for the work of equal value, provided for by this law shall result fine calculated in accordance with Article 77(1) with the triple amount of fine;
+1. Violation by employers at the workplace the prohibition of employment discrimination, including direct and indirect discrimination, harassment, sexual harassment, failure to pay equal remuneration for the work of equal value, provided for by this law shall result a warning or fine calculated in accordance with Article 77(1) with the triple amount of fine;

 2. The same act committed within one year after imposition of an administrative penalty shall result imposition of an administrative penalty with the double amount of the imposed fine.